aboldguess/tanksfornothing/README.md

 PORT=8080 npm start
 ```
 Set `NODE_ENV=production` when deploying to enable secure cookies.
+Set `SESSION_SECRET` to override the default session signing secret.

 Set `ADMIN_PASSWORD` to change the admin login password (default `adminpass`).

 ## Usage
 - Open `http://localhost:3000` in a modern browser.
+- Sign up or log in, select a nation and tank, then click Join.
 - Click the screen to capture the mouse and drive the tank.
 - Visit `http://localhost:3000/admin/admin.html` for the admin dashboard.
 A sidebar links to dedicated pages for Nations, Tanks,
   Ammo, Terrain and Game Settings.
 Manage nations, then create tanks and ammo tied to those nations.
 The tank form provides class